 This 10-week program is designed to give undergraduate students the opportunity to work with scientists on the cutting-edge of nanoscale research.
 NBIC capitalizes on Penn's recognized strengths in design of molecular function and quantification of individual molecules, and has led interdisciplinary, internationally recognized research around the themes of biomolecular optoelectronic function and molecular motions.

 Student participants will earn a $5000 stipend (before taxes, paid in installments).
-The summer’s cohort of students will be housed together, within walking distance of the university.
-Students will need to pay for their own housing, but at a group/reduced rate.
+Students will be housed within walking distance of the university.
+Students will need to pay for their own housing, which will be at a subsidized/reduced rate.
 Philadelphia is an exciting place to live for the summer, with many social and recreational activities.

 Class of 2014